Fforest Fawr: History

 Although it is an area of open moorland today, it was much more wooded in the past; but that is not the meaning of "Fforest" in the name.
 In the Middle Ages, "forest" referred to land demarcated for hunting, with the right to hunt animals there restricted to the local lord (cf Radnor Forest and New Forest).
 Bernard de Neufmarche, Norman lord of Brecon, established the forest around 1100.
 In the 13th century, another part of the highland was added, to the SW of Sennybridge; the two were distinguished by the names Fforest Fach (Little Forest) and Fforest Fawr (Great Forest).

 Following the Norman Conquest the area was owned by the Lord of Brecon, Bernard de Neufmarche, eventually passing into the possession of the Crown in 1521.
 It was sold by the Crown in 1819 to raise funds depleted by the cost of the Napoleonic Wars.
 The entrepreneur John Christie purchased some of this land and subsequently constructed a tramroad across the area from Sennybridge to Ystradgynlais in an effort to improve agricultural production though the venture ran into financial difficulties.

 Parts of the area, notably on the flanks of Cefn Cul above Cray Reservoir, were set aside during the 19th century for rabbit breeding for both fur and meat.
 'Pillow mounds' remain as the most obvious sign of this venture.
 These long low earth mounds were constructed to allow the animals to burrow in what were otherwise thin soils.

 Since October 2005 it has formed the core of the Fforest Fawr Geopark, the first Geopark in Wales and one of several areas in the UK designated for their outstanding geological heritage.

 Modern land use

 The waters of the southerly-flowing Afon Dringarth have been impounded between Fan Fawr and Fan Llia as Ystradfellte Reservoir.
 The headwaters of the northerly-flowing Afon Crai are stored in Cray Reservoir immediately west of the A4067 Ystradgynlais to Sennybridge road.

 There are numerous conifer plantations on both the northern and southern slopes of Fforest Fawr.

 Fan Frynych and Craig Cerrig-gleisiad are protected as a national nature reserve which is owned and managed by Natural Resources Wales for its Arctic–alpine flora.

 Almost the entire area is open access for walkers.
-A major long-distance path, the Beacons Way, runs east–west through Fforest Fawr.
+Two major long-distance paths, the Beacons Way and the Cambrian Way, run east–west through Fforest Fawr.